-Helen Armstrong is an associate professor of graphic design at North Carolina State University.
+Helen Armstrong is a professor of graphic design at North Carolina State University.
 She has an MA in English Literature from The University of Mississippi, an MA in Publication Design from the University of Baltimore and an MFA in Graphic Design from The Maryland Institute College of Art.
 Her work has been recognized by Print and HOW Magazine, and included in numerous publications in the U.S. and the UK.

 Armstrong authored Graphic Design Theory: Readings from the Field (Princeton Architectural Press, 2009) and co-authored Participate: Designing with User-Generated Content (Princeton Architectural Press, 2011) with Zvezdana Stojmirovic.
 Her new book Digital Design Theory: Readings from the Field explores works by both designers and programmers, examining the two threads of discourse—design and computation—that have rapidly merged to define contemporary graphic design.